Customer Scoring Introduction

 The above represents an example of customer scoring behaviors based on product access, product usage, and expressing interest in other products.
 It also represents an example of creating a “risk score” that indicates a person’s churn risk, using a lack of behavior as the trigger.
 We created this after a series of three (3) 1-hr meetings with our client.

-Building Your Customer Scoring Model
+Building Your Modified Lead Scoring Model

 After you define all of the inputs and the scoring values, it’s time to leverage technology to operationalize it.
 In order to build this out in a way that is automated and can be adjusted along the way, we leverage a marketing automation tool such as Marketo.